Sunday, November 30, 2008

 Daft Punk's Bastard Demon Child

-In 2001, Daft Punk released one of the most refreshing dance records in years.
+Enter 2001.
+Daft Punk released one of the most refreshing dance records in years.
 Songs like "One More Time" and "Harder Better Faster Stronger" swept dance clubs around the world like a storm.
-Two camera-shy, notoriously reclusive French DJ's single-handedly resurrected the fun, care-free era of Disco music.
-Usually similar artists are immediately signed to record deals by companies looking to profit from a new style of music, but there were few artists available that could match the intensity and creativity of Daft Punk possessed.
+Two camera-shy, notoriously reclusive French DJ's single handedly resurrected the fun, care-free era of disco music.
+Usually similar-sounding artists are immediately signed by record companies looking to profit from a new music fad, but there were few artists available that could match the intensity and creativity that Daft Punk possessed.
 Ground-breaking music is never created overnight.
-Daft Punk spent over 4 years meticulously crafting their album and if copy-cat artists were to follow, it wasn't going to happen for quite a while.
+Daft Punk spent over 4 years meticulously crafting their opus and if copy-cat artists were to follow it wasn't going to happen for some time.
+I was in love with this record and desired more and the Basement Jaxx's and Crystal Method's didn't quite match up to my expectations.

 Enter 2007.
-Bored at work and IMing a friend I haven't spoken to for a bit, I was told about a show he was attending by a new group named Justice that he was really digging.
-He sent me a YouTube link of their video which brought back memories of Daft Punk.
-So I liked them enough to try out their album.
-I dropped by Cheapo a week later and bought their album, popped the CD in my car stereo and was not at all prepared for what I heard coming out of my speakers.
+Bored at work, I was sent a message from a friend telling me about a show he was attending by a new group named Justice that he was really digging.
+He sent me a YouTube link of their video, "D.A.N.C.E.".
+It immediately brought back memories of Daft Punk's melodic, sample-based dance music.
+I searched for more of their music and was thoroughly impressed enough to stop by the record shop after work and purchase their album.
+On the way home from the store I popped the CD into my car stereo and was not at all prepared for what I heard coming out of my speakers.
 Dark.
 Gothic.
 Gritty.
 Organic.
 Loud.
 Fucking mind-blowing.
 I was hooked on it like cocaine.

 This album (entitled by a symbol, but commonly called Cross) is an instant dance classic.
-Construced by two French DJ's in a basement over the course of 5 years, it's an amazing concept album/orchestration with equal parts Michael Jackson and Nine Inch Nails.
-Clearly influenced by Daft Punk (also managed by the same guy who managed Daft Punk, Busy P), they are a force to be reckoned with in the club scene and they breath new life, or more accurately described, vampirically syphon the life from the stale Electronica genre and create a completely novel and a boatload more exciting sound.
+Constructed by two French DJ's in a basement over the course of 5 years, it's an amazing concept album with equal parts Michael Jackson and Nine Inch Nails.
+Clearly influenced by Daft Punk (also managed by the same guy who managed Daft Punk, Busy P) they are a force to be reckoned with in the club scene and they breath new life into (or more accurately described, vampirically siphon life from) the stale Electronica genre and create a completely novel and a boatload more exciting sound.

 Genesis